 - Not suitable for soy allergies

-5. Oscar Mayer Turkey Franks, 10 Count Pack
+5. Oscar Mayer Turkey Franks 10 Count Pack

-- Lower fat than beef
+- Lower fat option

-- Good for large groups
+- Good for lighter meals

 - Milder flavor

-6. 365 Organic Grass-Fed Beef Hot Dogs, 12oz
+6. 365 Organic Grass-Fed Beef Hot Dogs 12oz

-- Organic Grass-Fed Beef: Ensures higher animal welfare and cleaner sourcing
+- Organic Grass-Fed Beef: Appeals to those seeking higher animal welfare and quality

-- Organic and grass-fed
+- Organic grass-fed beef

 - No antibiotics or hormones